DIY Outdoor Sectional Couch

 outdoor sectional without cushions

-After everything is stained and sealed, you’ll simply attach the pieces as indicated on the tutorial!
+After everything is stained and sealed, you’ll simply attach the pieces as indicated in the original tutorial!

-The great thing about this project is that it fits 2 crib mattresses (as seat cushions) perfectly.
-We used the one from my kids’ old crib and found another inexpensive one on Facebook marketplace – check your local garage sales or Craigslist for used ones that are usually pretty cheap.
+The great thing about this project is that it fits 2 crib mattresses (as sofa cushions) perfectly.
+We used the one from my kids’ old crib and found another inexpensive one on Facebook marketplace.
+Check your local garage sales or Craigslist for used ones that are usually pretty cheap.

-crib mattress laying on top of exterior fabric
+crib mattress laying on top of outdoor fabric

 Cut 2 yards of fabric (with a width of 60″) and lay your crib mattress on top.
 The outside of the fabric should be facing up.

 Go around the sides and measure about 1″ out from each end of the mattress; cut the corners out at that point.
-A cutting matsewing ruler, and rotary cutter help a lot with getting these cuts straight, but of course this can be done with careful use of scissors.
+A cutting matsewing ruler, and rotary cutter help a lot with getting these cuts straight, but of course, this can be done with careful use of a sharp pair of scissors.

-At this point, your fabric should look like a lowercase t.
+At this point, your fabric should look like a cross.

 start of a fold for the corner of a crib mattress cover